-The pathologist has long been considered the “doctor’s doctor,” consulted for interpretation of laboratory results, selection of diagnostic tests, monitoring the accuracy of surgical judgments, and introduction of new diagnostic modalities.
-They serve on many committees important in hospital and medical management, continuing medical education, and quality assessment.
-More recently, because of the range and complexity of diagnostic services, a role for the pathologist in explaining tests and their results directly to the patient has evolved.
-In addition, a very different role has emerged for pathologists in this era of Managed Care and Precision Medicine.
-Pathologists have considerable experience with laboratory and hospital management.
-They are accustomed to thinking diagnostically across a broad spectrum of human disease.
-Their familiarity with issues of quality control and quality assurance also provides expertise in assessment of appropriate utilization of testing for the individual patient.
-These attributes are important in the evaluation and auditing of health care services for insurers and government agencies.
+The pathologist has long been considered the “doctor’s doctor,” consulted by fellow physicians for selection of diagnostic tests, interpretation of laboratory results, and determination of diagnoses on biopsies, surgical resections, and other specimens.
+In this role, the pathologist is often at the center of the clinical care team, helping to confirm diagnoses and advising on the treatment and long-term management of the patient.
+More recently, because of the range and complexity of clinical laboratory services, a role has emerged for the pathologist in explaining laboratory tests and their results directly to patients.
+In addition, a very different role has emerged for pathologists in this era of value-based health care delivery.
+Pathologists have considerable experience with laboratory and hospital management and are accustomed to thinking diagnostically across a broad spectrum of human disease.
+Their familiarity with the principles of quality control, quality assurance, and test utilization management make pathologists valuable assets for the success of accountable care organizations (ACOs) and other value-based health care delivery models.

 The Pathologist as a Teacher

-Pathologists teach at the bedside, in the laboratory, over the microscope, and in the lecture hall, workshops, and seminars.
+Pathologists teach at the bedside, in the laboratory, over the microscope, and in the lecture hall.
 They instruct medical students, residents in pathology and other clinical training programs, graduate students in basic science departments, and students in related medical disciplines.
 They are also important in the continuing medical education of practicing physicians in both academic and community settings.
-The community-based pathologist has a unique perspective on patients from the viewpoint of each individual’s cumulative laboratory data.
+The community-based and clinically-intensive academic pathologist has a unique perspective on patients from the viewpoint of each individual’s cumulative laboratory data.
 This perspective is necessary for consultation on individual patients as well as for guidance on the applicability, interpretation, and usefulness of both standard and specialized, often newly available tests.
-In the academic setting, the pathologist may be the developer of new testing approaches, responding to perceived patient diagnostic or therapeutic problems.
-In all these environments, pathologists contribute substantially to teaching on the clinical services.
+In the academic setting, the pathologist may be the developer of new testing approaches, responding to evolving patient diagnostic or therapeutic problems.
+In all these environments, pathologists contribute substantially to teaching on the various clinical services.

-Pathology is a required component of the medical school curriculum, and is often the first introduction to human disease processes.
-Additional electives, tutorials, and guided research programs are available to the talented medical student in many schools.
+Pathology is a required component of the medical school curriculum and is often the first introduction to human disease processes.
+Additional electives, tutorials, and guided research programs are available to medical students in most schools.
 Exceptional students may be recognized by the Pathology Honor Society, sponsored by the Intersociety Council for Pathology Information in collaboration with the Association of Pathology Chairs.